A corporate documentary? The idea can almost sound ludicrous. After all, who wants to see some shameless act of self-promotion?

 A corporate video can also be made as an archival function, documenting the progress of a particular project from start to finish.
 This may be product development or almost anything else that a company may want to have committed to film for future viewing.

 For instance, watch sculptor Charles Jones construct a handcart from 19th century blueprints as part of the Order Number 11 exhibit at The Box Gallery in Kansas City.

 By exhaustively documenting a particular period of time or project, the company being filmed is able to demonstrate anything and everything that took place and for a variety of purposes.
 Documentation is an important part of business activities; a corporate video takes it beyond the mere written word.

-Your company can have send just such a message.
-Contact Wide Awake Films today and we can talk about how a corporate documentary can help you!
+Your company can send just such a message.
+Contact Wide Awake Films today and to talk about how a corporate documentary can help you!